Skip to content

 It's 2018 and I'm working at United States Citizenship and Immigration Services (USCIS).
 With over 300,000 cases in the backlog, people seeking asylum spend years waiting for a decision.
 Cases stall in legal or procedural limbo while many applicants wait in detention.
 Leadership tasks my team to build a new case management system.

-How do we create an app where officers can decide cases faster and *try to* uphold fairness and the law?
+How do we create an app where officers can decide asylum cases faster and *try to* uphold fairness and the law?
 Take a mainframe system from the 80s and chuck it into the cloud.
 Establish an intuitive deck of case information cards.
 Develop flexible design patterns backed by user research.
 Write new APIs to automate away drudge work, so officers can focus on the applicants.

 I was responsible for design, testing, and managing our team's work.
 Our goal was to cut operating costs and improve security by replacing the old mainframe.
 One year later, we launched a web app that saved over $10 million a year thanks to user research and automation.